The Mission of St. Augustine's Church

 At St. Augustine’s we strive to live into our mission with grace and generosity.
-Recognizing that we do not exist to ourselves alone, we support the ministries of the Episcopal Diocese of Chicago by fulfilling our full Common Mission Share.
+Recognizing that we do not exist for ourselves alone, we support the ministries of the Episcopal Diocese of Chicago by offering our Common Mission Share.
 This is our own generous financial pledge as a parish in support of the Episcopal Church’s witness to the world.

 Additionally, we seek to fulfill our mission in these particular ways:

 St. Augustine’s helps shelter people experiencing homelessness.
 For a week at a time, three weeks of the year, families make St. Augustine’s their home through the Family Promise Network.
 Our classrooms become family bedrooms, our parish hall is transformed into a living and dining room.
 Our members cook and serve meals, play with children, talk with parents, and sleep overnight as hosts.

 St. Augustine’s helps feed hungry people.
 We collect food every month that we share with local pantries.
 We serve a each month at A Just Harvest Soup Kitchen, which provides a hot meal to hungry people every day of the year.

 St. Augustine’s undergirds our direct ministries to end hunger and homelessness by sending our financial support of:

 Family Promise Network: Supporting families struggling with homelessness in their return to independent living